-Beginning in 2013-2014, some Free Applications for Federal Student Aid (FAFSAs) will be flagged for “unusual enrollment history” by the U. S. Department of Education as a result of the student having received Federal Pell Grants or Federal Loans at multiple institutions in recent years.
+Beginning in 2013-2014, some Free Applications for Federal Student Aid (FAFSAs) began to be flagged for “Unusual Enrollment History” (UEH) by the U. S. Department of Education as a result of the student having received Federal Pell Grants or Federal Loans at multiple institutions in recent years.
 Flags 2 and 3 require that the current institution review the student’s enrollment history and determine whether or not the student is enrolling only long enough to receive cash refunds of federal student aid.
 In order to review a student’s UEH flag, Drew University’s Office of Financial Assistance will check the National Student Loan Data System (NSLDS) for complete enrollment history.
-This includes the name of each school attended during the review period (2013-2014, 2014-2015, 2015-2016, and 2016-2017 academic years) and dates of attendance.
+This includes the name of each school attended during the review period and dates of attendance.

 To appeal an Unusual Enrollment History (UEH) flag, students must complete the Unusual Enrollment History Appeal Form.

-Students whose aid eligibility is denied as a result of their UEH can be re-considered for federal student aid after enrolling for two academic terms, not dropping or withdrawing from (officially or unofficially) any courses after the term begins, and meeting the College’s standards of Satisfactory Academic Progress (SAP).
+Students whose aid eligibility is denied as a result of their UEH can be reconsidered for federal student aid after enrolling for two academic terms, not dropping or withdrawing from (officially or unofficially) any courses after the term begins, and meeting the Drew’s standards of Satisfactory Academic Progress (SAP).

 Please be aware that even if you are not selected for Federal Government Verification, the University has the authority to conduct its own verification and audits under the jurisdiction of the Department of Education guidelines.